Two-proton emission as source of spin-entangled proton pairs: Introduction

-Once the decay sets in, however, the two protons tunnel through the long-range Coulomb field and evolve under three-body continuum dynamics~\cite{08Blank_01,2009Gri_rev}.
-As a result, spatial and kinematic correlations of the emitted protons are governed primarily by the decay dynamics and show only limited sensitivity to the initial structure~\cite{2014Brown,2016Charity_EPJCON}.
-This behavior is manifested differently in \twop~emitters such as $^6\mathrm{Be}$, $^{16}\mathrm{Ne}$, and $^{45}\mathrm{Fe}$~\cite{2012Pfu_rev,2023Pfutzner_rev}.
-In particular, for $^{16}\mathrm{Ne}$, both experimental and theoretical studies indicate that final-state proton-proton correlations provide only a weak probe of the initial configuration, making it a stringent test case for identifying more robust observables~\cite{2014Brown,12Gri}.
-This generic loss of sensitivity in spatial and momentum observables motivates the search for alternative probes for diproton correlations in the initial state.
+Two-proton (\twop) decay of proton-rich nuclei provides a natural setting for producing correlated proton pairs~\cite{02Gri_15,02Pfu,2012Pfu_rev,2009Gri_rev,2016Golubkova,08Blank_01,08Blank_02,2023Pfutzner_rev,2019Qi_rev}.
+In so-called democratic \twop~emitters \cite{2016Golubkova,2023Pfutzner_rev}, where a sequential emission is suppressed, two valence protons are confined inside the Coulomb barrier for a finite lifetime and interact within a finite spatial volume.
+The proton-proton interaction can compete with, or even dominate over, the interaction between each proton and the core (daughter) nucleus.
+This interaction particularly enhances the spin-singlet component and thereby gives rise to a diproton correlation~\cite{2003Dean,05BB,2006Matsuo,07Hagi_01,2010Oishi,2014Oishi,2017Oishi,2025Oishi_16Ne,2025Oishi_QUBITE,2021Wang_Naza}.
+Once the decay sets in, however, the two protons tunnel through the long-range Coulomb field and evolve under three-body dynamics~\cite{08Blank_01,2009Gri_rev}.
+Thus, measured spatial and kinematic correlations are governed primarily by this dynamics and retain a limited sensitivity to the initial structure~\cite{2014Brown,2016Charity_EPJCON}.
+This behavior is manifested differently in \twop~emitters such as $^6$Be, $^{16}$Ne, and $^{45}$Fe~\cite{2012Pfu_rev,2023Pfutzner_rev}.
+In particular, for $^{16}$Ne, both experimental and theoretical studies indicate that spatial and kinematic correlations provide only limited information on the initial configuration~\cite{2014Brown,12Gri}, making it a stringent test case for identifying robust observables against three-body dynamics.
+This generic loss of sensitivity highlights the need to explore whether the \twop~decay can generate and preserve nontrivial quantum correlations.
+Because the Coulomb interaction governing the three-body dynamics is essentially spin independent, spin correlations are expected as robust and can provide an access to the initial structure.

-The Coulomb interaction, which governs the decay dynamics, is essentially spin independent.
-While orbital motion and spatial correlations are strongly modified by tunneling and three-body continuum effects, spin correlations are expected to be far less sensitive to them.
-This suggests that \twop-spin correlations may provide a robust probe for diproton correlations in \twop~emitters.

-In this work, we study the \twop-emitting decay of $^{16}\mathrm{Ne}$ to examine whether spin correlations can serve as a robust probe of initial diproton correlations.
-We employ a time-dependent three-body model of a $^{14}\mathrm{O}+2p$ system, which allows us to describe the \twop~emission from an initially localized state.
-By focusing on spin-dependent observables, we address the situation in which spatial correlations are strongly distorted by decay dynamics.
+In this Letter, we study the \twop~decay of $^{16}$Ne to examine whether a \twop~emitter with the initial diproton correlation can act as a source of spin-correlated proton pairs.
+For this purpose, we employ a time-dependent three-body model of $^{14}$O$+2p$ \cite{2025Oishi_16Ne}.
+This model enables us to monitor how the \twop-spin correlation is generated and preserved during the decaying process \cite{2025Oishi_QUBITE}.